REGOVAR/Pirus/docs/installation_guide.md

 * First DHCP address: (keep default)
 * Last DHCP address: (keep default)
 * Max number of DHCP clients: (keep default)
 * Do you want to NAT the IPv4 traffic?
-No
+Yes
 * Do you want to setup an IPv6 subnet?
 No

 Add an user account for Pirus and allow it to use lxd: